FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 We have covered everything about Kafka, but it's important to also consider its limitations when making decisions about using it.

 1. Performance
 Kafka both receives and transmits data.
-When the flow of data is compressed or decompressed, the performance if affected.
+When the flow of data is compressed or decompressed, the performance is affected.
 For example, if the data is decompressed it will eventually drain the node memory.
 As a result, it affects both throughput and performance.

 2. Complexity
 As we all know Kafka is an excellent platform for streamlining messages.
 However, in the case of migration projects that transform data, Apache Kafka gets more complex.
 Hence, to interact with both data producers and consumers you need to create data pipelines.